How do you know that this double bass once belonged to Domenico Dragonetti?

 The instrument is being sold on a commission basis with instructions from the current owner to find a new home for it in the same condition that he has been playing on it for the past 21 years as a member of The Royal Opera House, Covent Garden.

 I understand.
 The fitment of a new neck and set-up wouldn't break the bank anyway.
 How about a final summary?

-This ownership of this rare and exceptional instrument can be traced right back to Domenico Dragonetti - the legendary mid-18th to mid-19th century double bass virtuoso who bought it over to the UK directly from Italy.
-Over the past quarter of a millennium the instrument has been played and coveted by a string of eminent players, nearly all of whom have been principal players of some of the UK's greatest orchestras.
-In addition the provenance of the instrument is well documented in no less than two of the pioneering publications about the double bass by Raymond Elgar and more recently a dendrochronology report provides a conclusive date match to the making career of Gennaro Gagliano.
+The ownership of this rare and exceptional instrument can be traced right back to Domenico Dragonetti - the legendary mid-18th to mid-19th century double bass virtuoso who bought it over to the UK directly from Italy.
+The recent discovery of several important letters coupled with a variety of scholarly publications undisputedly corroborate the anecdote that on his way over to London, Dragonetti stopped by at Beethoven's house in Vienna in 1799 and used this very same instrument to perform Beethoven's most recently published cello sonata - the Sonata Op.5, No2 with Beethoven accompanying him on the piano.
+The same letters, along with several amazing photographs also confirm that over the past quarter of a millennium, this magnificent instrument has been owned, played and coveted by a short-string of eminent players, nearly all of whom have been principal players of some of the UK`s greatest orchestras.
+If all that wasn't enough, the provenance of the instrument is well documented in no less than two of the pioneering publications about the double bass by Raymond Elgar and more recently a dendrochronology report provides a conclusive date match to the making career of Gennaro Gagliano.

 How about a final, final summary?